DHTMLX/docs-suite/docs/grid/api/api_overview.md

 - Apply [the methods of Selection](grid/api/api_overview.md#selection-methods) to manage the selection of Grid cells.
 - Apply [the methods of RangeSelection](grid/api/api_overview.md#rangeselection-methods) to manage the range selection within Grid.
 - Apply [the methods of BlockSelection](grid/api/api_overview.md#blockselection-methods) to manage the block selection within Grid.
+- Use [the methods of Export](grid/api/api_overview.md#export-methods) to work with data export within Grid.
 - Use [the methods of TreeCollection](tree_collection.md#methods) to work with data of Grid in the TreeGrid mode.
 :::